Tower Lifeboat Station: History

 The station is staffed continuously to provide an immediate response and is coordinated by the Maritime and Coastguard Agency from a Port of London Authority operations room at the Thames Barrier.
 Two of the three-person crew at each station are full-time and the third crew member is a volunteer.
 This enables the boats to arrive at any incident within 15 minutes.

-A special framed certificate, signed by Surgeon Rear Admiral F Golden and the Chief Executive, was presented to Helmsman Mike Sinacola, Mechanic Michael Neild and Crew Member Will Lawrie for the first aid carried out on a seriously injured woman in front of a shocked crowd of onlookers during a service on 2 May 2004.

-New facilities on the Thames at Waterloo Pier were completed in 2006.